domwrm/Lab5_Starter/README.md

-# Lab 5 - Starter
+# Lab 5 - Starter Domonick Marshall | Ryan Soe
 Make sure you make a PR to your own repo's main and not the class' repo!!
 Otherwise you will lose points!!

 ## Explore Pt 3